sh-dv/hat.sh/README.md

 ## How to use
-just simply browse a file , type a decryption key or use our secure key generator , and encrypt or decrypt.
+just simply browse a file , type a decryption key or use our secure key generator, and encrypt or decrypt.

 ![enter image description here](https://i.imgur.com/ziBhQhP.gif)